cloudtruth/config-catalyst/README.md

 Need to manage values across multiple environments with one template?
 No problem!

-Bonus: Optionally, the variables and secrets can be synced to Azure Key Vault, AWS Secrets Manager, ParameterStore, or Vault.
+Bonus: The variables and secrets can optionally be synced to Azure Key Vault, AWS Secrets Manager, ParameterStore, or Vault.

 # Features and supported file types